Haverfordwest RFC

 Haverfordwest Rugby Football Club is a rugby union team from the town of Haverfordwest, West Wales.
 The club is a member of the Welsh Rugby Union and is a feeder club for the Llanelli Scarlets.

+Former Wales prop Rob Evans rejoined the club in 2023 having retired from professional rugby.

 Club badge

 The club badge depicts a phoenix rising from the ashes.
 This represents the teams reformation after the club was disbanded during World War I.